 - Ask your local barista about different brewing methods and their caffeine output.
 If you are uncertain about where to start, our baristas are always happy to unleash their inner speciality coffee nerd on you and will let you know which brewing method is best for your caffeine needs.
 If you wish to learn even more you can book one of our filter brewing classes and learn all about different brewing methods.

 - If you are seeking to use coffee as a concentration tool without compromising your sleep, then follow the caffeine half-life rule which depends on factors such as weight and height (for average adults the caffeine half-life is at 6 hrs after the last consumption of caffeine)

-- Find the best roasters in your local area that work with quality beans (Colombia coffee roasters is opening a second shop in Summertown!)
+- Find the best roasters in your local area that work with quality beans.
+Visit Colombia Coffee Roasters cafés in The Covered Market and Summertown!